jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 will print out information about new branches and branches which have updates.
-New code which affects our driver could potentially be contained in any updated branch, but typically updates will only occur in Jiri's "wacom", "upstream", and "upstream-fixes" branches (and similar branches owned by Dmitry).
+New code which affects our driver could potentially be contained in any updated branch, but typically updates will only occur in Jiri's "wacom", "upstream", and "upstream-fixes" branches (as well as similar branches owned by Dmitry).
 Additionally, it is a good idea to periodically also check Linus' RC tags to ensure they don't contain any unexpected code.